primocms/primo/desktop/README.md

 1. `npm run build`
 1. `npm run make` for Mac (binary at `out/primo-darwin-x64/primo.app`)
 1. `npm run make-windows` for Windows (binary at `primo-win32-x64/primo.exe`)

+## Contributing

+### Adding a language

+1. Create a language file in languages/
+1. Copy contents from en.json, overwrite
+1. Submit a PR with the change